 For the items a, c, d and f, if the MS operates in SNPN access mode and the UE has a valid entry in the "list of subscriber data", the MS shall search for available and allowable SNPNs in the manner described in clause 4.9.3.1.
 For the item b, if the MS operates in SNPN access mode, the MS attempts to camp on an acceptable cell.
 When in the limited service state, no LR requests are made until a valid entry of the "list of subscriber data" is present and either a suitable cell is found or a manual network reselection is performed.
 In the limited service state the presence of the MS need not be known to the SNPN on whose cell it has camped.

 There are also other conditions under which only emergency calls or access to RLOS may be made if the MS does not operate in SNPN access mode.
 These are shown in table 2 in clause 5.
 ProSe direct communication and ProSe direct discovery for public safety use can be initiated if necessary (see 3GPP TS 24.334 [51]) when in the limited service state due to items a) or c) or f).
-V2X communication over PC5 can be initiated if necessary (see 3GPP TS 24.386 [59]) when in the limited service state due to items a) or c) or f).
+V2X communication over PC5 can be initiated if necessary (see 3GPP TS 24.386 [59] or 3GPP TS 24.587 [75]) when in the limited service state due to items a) or c) or f).

 ***** change4 *****